cfpb/consumerfinance.gov/INSTALL.md

 > **NOTE:** GovDelivery is a third-party web service that powers our subscription forms.
   Users may decide to swap this tool out for another third-party service.
-  The application will function but throw an error if the GovDelivery environment variables are not set in the [Project Configuration](https://github.com/cfpb/cfgov-refresh/blob/flapjack/INSTALL.md#4-project-configuration).
+  The application will throw an error if the GovDelivery environment variables are not set in the [Project Configuration](https://github.com/cfpb/cfgov-refresh/blob/flapjack/INSTALL.md#4-project-configuration).